rafed/rafed.github.io/content/project/hostman/index.md

 # slides: example
 ---

+Hostman is a CLI tool that can parse PCAP files and show the details of packets traversing through a network.
+The project is completely written in C. No libraries were used.

-Hostman is my first software project ever.
+It is my first software project ever.
 It was done as a requirement for the sotware project lab-1 (SPL-1) course.
-It is a rudimentary implementation of a packet analyzer (similar to wireshark).

-The project is completely written in C. No libraries were used.

 ![hostman packet details](./ss1.png)